 Find out about the meat itself:

-Pasture Raised: A pasture raised label will tell you that the animals were raised with room to graze and roam, which is important for their health, and overall, what kind of nutrition you’ll be getting.
+- Pasture Raised Meats: A pasture raised label will tell you that the animals were raised with room to graze and roam, which is important for their health and animal welfare, and overall, what kind of nutrition you’ll be getting.
 It is also considered a more ethical way or raising livestock.
 Note that pasture raised animals are often grass fed or grass finished (at least in part), but this isn’t exclusively the case.

 Is the price right?

 Keep in mind that organic meat is going to cost you more than conventional meat.
 And when you add the delivery service itself to the price, you’re going to definitely be paying more than you would for conventional meat.
 Still, it’s a good idea to comparison shop.
 Compare between different delivery services and see what offers the best services at the best prices.
 And always make sure there is a plan that fits your budget.

 Customer service is important, no matter what the meat itself is like.
 Make sure there are clear ways to contact the company, including email, phone lines, and even online forms.
 Make sure there are people you can speak directly with, and ways to post complaints or inquiries.